-Specimens for examination may be delivered or posted to an Oral Pathology department using the following guidelines:
+Specimens for examination may be delivered or posted to an oral pathology department using the following guidelines:

 - tissue biopsies must be adequately fixed in an appropriate, labelled specimen container accompanied by a fully completed and signed pathology request form obtainable from the relevant pathology department - requests for reports on lesions of bone should be accompanied by a copy of relevant radiographs.
-For special techniques or unusual specimens, clinicians are advised to seek the advice of their Oral Pathologist before carrying out the biopsy.
+For special techniques or unusual specimens, clinicians are advised to seek the advice of their oral pathologist before carrying out the biopsy.

-Specimens which are posted must be packaged in accordance with the current Post Office guidelines.
+Specimens which are transported by post must be packaged in accordance with the current Post Office guidelines.

-When an Oral Pathologist accepts a referral from another pathologist, it is usual to send stained and unstained sections or paraffin blocks accompanied by a request form or letter containing similar information.
+When an oral pathologist accepts a referral from another pathologist, it is usual to send stained and unstained sections or paraffin blocks accompanied by a request form or letter containing similar information.
 Pathologists may request previous biopsies or clinical information from other centres.